carwow/restful_resource/README.md

 )
 ```

-Where the `Metrics` class has in interface like:
+Where the `Metrics` class has an interface like:

 ```
 class Metrics